Driven Brands Holdings Earnings Call Transcripts

 -

-Q4 and FY 2024 saw revenue and Adjusted EBITDA growth, driven by Take 5 Oil Change and franchise businesses.
-The company is divesting its U.S. car wash segment, focusing on debt reduction, and expects continued growth in 2025 despite macroeconomic pressures.
+Q4 and FY 2024 saw revenue and Adjusted EBITDA growth, led by Take 5 Oil Change's strong performance and continued expansion.
+The company is divesting its U.S. car wash business to focus on core segments and deleveraging, with 2025 guidance reflecting steady growth and a simplified segment structure.

 -